Dindows-Systems/duckinator.net/public/dux/api/v0.1.0/text/index.md

   `TextIntBase(number, 10)` converts `number` to it's string form in decimal.

 * <p><span class="type">char*</span> TextStringFormat(<span class="type">conat char*</span> format, ...):</p>
-  Similar to printf.
+  Similar to sprintf.
 Not sure if the formatting strings should be the same or not.